Gravity, Cartan geometry, and idealized waywisers: Introducing Cartan waywiser geometry

 Let us now turn to torsion and its geometrical interpretation within our approach.
 Note that there is no guarantee that the affine connection as defined by \eqref{affinedef} is symmetric.
 Indeed, its antisymmetric part is given by

 where $T^a_{bc}$ is the torsion tensor.
-We note however that submanifolds of $\mathbb{R}^N$ have all zero torsion.
-In fact, non-vanishing torsion signals that we are not dealing with Riemannian geometries.
-Nevertheless, in the Cartan waywiser geometry, torsion has a very simple geometric interpretation.
+In the Cartan waywiser geometry, torsion has a very simple geometric interpretation.
 The left-hand-side of \eqref{torsiondef} represents mathematically how much the contact vector has changed when parallel transported around an {\em infinitesimal} closed loop.
-We see that torsion is merely a particular aspect of the $SO(3)$ curvature $F^i_{\ j}$.
+We see that torsion is merely a particular aspect of the $SO(3)$ curvature $F^{ij}$.
 In fact, Riemannian curvature and torsion are aspects of the same thing: it is the non-integrability of the $SO(3)$ connection.
 This unification of torsion and Riemannian curvature is very pleasing and will suggest a natural modification of the gravitational field equations as we shall see in Section \ref{holst}.